-Now accepting applications for Spring 2017 Internship Program
+Now accepting applications for Summer 2017 Internship Program

 Dieu Donné offers a limited number of internship opportunities for students and artists interested in learning aspects of working in a non-profit contemporary artist workspace.
 The internship program follows the academic calendar with three annual cycles (Fall, Spring, Summer).
 Internships are unpaid, however participants earn credit toward studio time at Dieu Donné.
 University or High School credit can be accommodated for participating institutions.